-The Best Thanksgiving Tools of 2018
+The Best Thanksgiving Tools of 2019

 Wire racks aren’t just for cooling your cookies and cakes: Use one to line a baking sheet and you'll create the perfect convection cooking space.
 You see, the air will be able to circulate underneath your food, creating the crispiest bacon or Brussels sprouts on the block.
 You can also use it to cook a spatchcocked turkey.
 How could you say no to a method that creates perfectly crispy skin on 100 percent of your turkey?
 I can't!

 I'm not sure you can call it Thanksgiving if you don't finish the meal with pie!
-Whip up your favorite apple, pumpkin, or pecan pie with these essential dessert-making tools.
+Whip up your favorite apple pie, pumpkin bread, or other treat with these essential dessert-making tools.

 Emile Henry Modern Classics Pie Dish